TykTechnologies/exp/scripts/model2schema/README.md

 The motivation behind this is to validate the data model against the swagger specification, validating that all fields are covered in schema.

-It currently validates only three definitions:
+It currently validates these definitions:

 - Policy
+- APILimit
 - SessionState
 - RateLimitSmoothing